 What Is Indoor Cycling?

-Indoor cycling is a relatively young cycling category that boomed, especially thanks to indoor cycling apps.
-It involves riding a (smart) bike trainer or a stationary bike indoors.
+Indoor cycling is a relatively young sport that has boomed, especially thanks to indoor cycling apps.
+It involves riding a (smart) bike trainer or stationary bike indoors.

 We can distinguish two types of indoor cycling: